-Following randomization, subjects are trained on proper usage of the device, including positioning of the devices on their legs.
+Subjects will have already received training on device usage in The RESTFUL Study.
+For subjects in Arm 3, due to the delay between The RESTFUL Study and Arm 3, training reminders may be needed on proper usage of the device, including positioning of the devices on their legs.
 Instrument(s) designed for marking the human skin (body-marking pen or temporary tattoo) may be employed to mark the locations of electrode placement.
 Device calibration may be adjusted during device training based on subjective feedback from the subject.